-Forcing a person into a marriage is a crime in England and Wales.
+- Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
-A lack of full and free consent can be

-- where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
+A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
 Nevertheless, some perpetrators use perceived cultural practices as a way to coerce a person into marriage.
-Schools can play an important role in safeguarding children from forced marriage. - The Forced Marriage Unit has published statutory guidance and Multi-agency guidelines, of which focus on the role of schools and colleges.
-School staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fco.gov.uk.
-Staff would report to their DSL/DDSL in the first instance.
+Schools can play an important role in safeguarding children from forced marriage. - The Marriage and Civil Partnership (minimum age) Act 2022 came into force in February 2023 means that 16 and 17 year olds will no longer be allowed to marry or enter a civil partnership, even if they have parental consent.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages. - The Forced Marriage Unit has published statutory guidance and Multi-agency guidelines, of which focus on the role of schools and colleges.
+School staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fco.gov.uk. - Any concerns that students may be getting marred should be referred to the DSL.